twedds95/ESP_hole/README.md

 # Ad Blocker for ESP

-ESP_hole is a low power, low feature, ad blocking DNS server for the ESP32.
+ESP_hole is a low power, low feature, ad blocking DNS server for the ESP.

 I was heavily inspired by [Rubfi's esphole project](https://github.com/rubfi/esphole) also made for the ESP.